josias-r/wp-plugin-boilerplate/README.md

-# WordPress Theme Boilerplate
+# WordPress Plugin Boilerplate

 Webpack dev server, Sass, Barba JS, GoLight JS, Prettier

-Conveniently develop WordPress themes with ES6 and SCSS and watch your page update live.
+Conveniently develop WordPress plugins with ES6 and SCSS and watch your page update live.

+_You might also be interested in: [wp-theme-boilerplate](https://github.com/josias-r/wp-theme-boilerplate)_

 ### Features